-This was the US amphibious seizure of Saidor on the north coast of North-East New Guinea by Brigadier General Clarence A. Martin’s ‘Michaelmas’ Task Force (reinforced 126th Regimental Combat Team) of Major General William H. Gill’s 32nd Division within Lieutenant General Walter C. Krueger’s 6th Army, otherwise known as ‘Alamo’ Force and under MacArthur’s direct control (2 January/10 February 1944).
+'Michaelmas' was the US amphibious seizure of Saidor on the north coast of North-East New Guinea by Brigadier General Clarence A. Martin’s 'Michaelmas' Task Force (reinforced 126th Regimental Combat Team) of Major General William H. Gill’s 32nd Division within Lieutenant General Walter C. Krueger’s 6th Army, otherwise known as 'Alamo' Force and under the direct command of General Douglas MacArthur (2 January/10 February 1944).

 By a time late in 1943, the Japanese had constructed a small airstrip at Saidor, but provided only a weak garrison for this operationally important area.
 The possession of this airstrip would allow Lieutenant General George C. Kenney’s 5th AAF to project Allied air power farther into the approaches to the Vitiaz and Dampier Straits and also trap some 12,000 Japanese troops of Lieutenant General Masachika Hirata’s 20th Division at Sio, some 75 miles (120 km) to the east.